Dear Dr. Sylvia.

 - Splitter – secretly sets up the conflict

-Emotional intelligence is important and becoming pattern aware is the next layer of 21st Century leadership development.
+In conclusion, emotional intelligence is important, and becoming pattern aware is the next layer of 21st Century leadership development.

-I suggest you set up a strategy session with one of our Pattern Breakthrough Coaches before you give up and get out.
+I suggest you set up a strategy session.
+Contact us and talk with one of our Pattern Breakthrough Coaches before you give up and get out.

 Here’s to your success,

-P.S.S You may also want to consider signing up for my online program Stress Busters that goes into detail about the patterns and what to do so you can move from chaotic to calm.
+P.S.S You may also want to consider signing up for my online program Stress Busters.
+This 4 module program goes into detail about the patterns.
+Here you can move from chaotic to calm.
+It’s a great place to de-stress and stay above the turmoil.